Existing clients

 Practical implications

-The procedure for securing an access agreement is reminiscent of the statutory recognition procedure for trade unions.
+The procedure for securing an access agreement is reminiscent of the statutory recognition procedure for trade unions with which it is closely connected.
 That’s because it builds in considerable incentives throughout the process for the parties to come to a voluntary agreement without submitting to the statutory regime.
-Formal access to the workplace may indeed enable the union to build the case for recognition.
+Formal access to the workplace may, of course, help the union to build the case for recognition.

-These measures are likely to have the greatest impact on employers that do not already recognise a trade union.
-But it's possible that in some circumstances unions who already have secured recognition, but aren't happy with the workplace access arrangements, could use the threat of invoking the access procedure to secure better terms.
+These measures are therefore likely to have the greatest impact on employers that do not already recognise a trade union.

 Our content explained